 Some states are far kinder to lottery winners than others

-The Internal Revenue Service requires that lottery officials must withhold taxes from your winnings over a certain amount: 25 percent if you win $5,000 or more after subtracting the cost of your ticket.
+You’ll have to deal with the federal government right off the top, before your state even gets involved.
+The Internal Revenue Service requires that lottery officials must withhold taxes from your winnings at the rate of 24% if you win $5,000 or more after subtracting the cost of your ticket.

-What Taxes are Withheld?
+What Taxes Are Withheld?

-The top federal tax bracket as of 2018 is 37 percent on total income over $500,000, or $600,000 if you’re married and filing a joint return.
+The top federal tax bracket as of 2020 is 37% on total incomes over $518,400 for single taxpayers, or $622,050 if you’re married and filing a joint return.

 The Worst States for Lottery Taxes

-- Wisconsin: 7.65 percent
+- Wisconsin: 7.65%

-- Maine: 7.15 percent
+- Maine: 7.15%

-- South Carolina: 7.0 percent
+- South Carolina: 7.0%

 Other states that don’t participate in Powerball are Alabama, Alaska, Mississippi, Nevada, and Utah.